emer/emergent/README.md

 [![CI](https://github.com/emer/emergent/actions/workflows/ci.yml/badge.svg)](https://github.com/emer/emergent/actions/workflows/ci.yml)
 [![Codecov](https://codecov.io/gh/emer/emergent/branch/main/graph/badge.svg?token=Hw5cInAxY3)](https://codecov.io/gh/emer/emergent)

+**IMPORTANT** branch information:

+* `main` is the latest version based on [Cogent Lab](https://github.com/cogentcore/lab), used by [axon](https://github.com/emer/axon), and is still undergoing significant development.

+* `leabra` is an awkward in-between version that works with the current [leabra](https://github.com/emer/leabra) and [Computational Cognitive Neuroscience](https://github.com/CompCogNeuro/sims) simulations, which had to be updated for teaching in Fall 2024, so the simulations could run on the web browser.

+* `v1` is the version that works with the old v1 versions of leabra, using the old [goki](https://github.com/goki/gi) GUI framework.

 The *emergent* neural network simulation framework provides a toolkit in the Go programming language (golang) for developing neural network models across multiple levels of complexity, from biologically-detailed spiking networks in the [axon](https://github.com/emer/axon) package, to PyTorch abstract deep networks in the [eTorch](https://github.com/emer/etorch) package.
-It builds on the [Cogent Core](https://cogentcore.org/core) GUI framework to provide dynamic graphical interfaces for visualizing and manipulating networks and data, making the models uniquely accessible for teaching (e.g., see the [Computational Cognitive Neuroscience](https://github.com/CompCogNeuro/sims) simulations) and supporting the development of complex dynamical models for research.
+It builds on the [Cogent Core](https://cogentcore.org/core) GUI framework and [Cogent Lab](https://github.com/cogentcore/lab) to provide dynamic graphical interfaces for visualizing and manipulating networks and data, making the models uniquely accessible for teaching (e.g., see the [Computational Cognitive Neuroscience](https://github.com/CompCogNeuro/sims) simulations) and supporting the development of complex dynamical models for research.

 See [cogent core install](https://www.cogentcore.org/core/setup/install) instructions for general installation instructions.
 The [emergent wiki install](https://github.com/emer/emergent/wiki/Install) page has a tutorial for how to create your own simulation based on the leabra ra25 example.